Ether Lipids

 Data again from Schmid, H.H.O. and Takahashi, T. Biochim.
 Biophys.
 Acta, 164, 141-147 (1968); DOI, and this paper has data on the three phosphatidylethanolamine forms.

-The corresponding forms of phosphatidylethanolamine differ in having higher proportions of 18:0 components in position sn-1 and much more arachidonate (20:4(n‑6)) in position sn-2.
-In brain and retina, a high proportion of the fatty acid constituents are 20:4, 22:4 and 22:6 species.
-Neutrophils contain high proportions of longer-chain alkyl constituents (C20 to C24) in plasmanylethanolamine.
+The corresponding forms of phosphatidylethanolamine differ in having higher proportions of 18:0 components in position sn-1 and much more arachidonate (20:4(n‑6)) in position sn-2, and in brain and retina, a high proportion of the fatty acid constituents are 20:4, 22:4 and 22:6.
+In that they contain high proportions of longer-chain alkyl constituents (C20 to C24) in plasmanylethanolamine, neutrophils differ from other cell types.
+Diplasmalogens (1,2-di-(O-1'-alkenyl) forms) have been reported to constitute a high proportion of the phosphatidylethanolamine in epididymal spermatozoa from rabbits.
 The nematode Caenorhabditis elegans, now considered a useful model for studies of ether lipid function, contains high proportions of alkylacyl and alkenylacyl forms of phosphatidylethanolamine but not of other phospholipids; it has mainly C18 constituents in both positions of the glycerol moiety.
 In addition to phospholipids, small amounts of alkylacyl- and alkenylacyl-monoglycosyldiacylglycerols are present in the central nervous system of animals.

 4. Biosynthesis of Ether Lipids